Electrodes Placement for Posterior Leads

 - V8: At the same level as electrode V6 and the midscapular line (tip of the scapula).

 - V9: At the same level as electrodes V6 the left paravertebral line.

-Once the Electrocardiogram with Posterior Leads has been made, you must write the word Posteriors in the ECG header, and overwrite V7, V8, V9, on the leads that have been replaced by posterior leads.
-This will avoid confusion in future readings of this Electrocardiogram.
+Once the electrocardiogram with posterior leads has been made, you must write the word Posteriors in the EKG header, and overwrite V7, V8, V9, on the leads that have been replaced by posterior leads.
+This will avoid confusion in future readings of this electrocardiogram.

 Electrodes Placement for Right-Side Leads